University of Swat, Pakistan Baitul Maal sign MoU

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MINGORA: The Pakistan Baitul Mal (PBM) signed a memorandum of understanding (MoU) with University of Swat (UoS).
+MINGORA: The Pakistan Baitul Maal (PBM) signed a memorandum of understanding (MoU) with University of Swat (UoS).

+The MoU was signed at the Kanju campus of the University of Swat.

 University of Swat Vice-Chancellor Prof Dr Muhammad Jamal Khan, on the occasion, said that he hoped the PBM would continue its support to the university urged the MD to increase the number of scholarships in future.
 He added that this area had suffered a lot in the recent past and needed special attention of organisations like PBM.

-MINGORA: The Pakistan Baitul Mal (PBM) signed a memorandum of understanding (MoU) with University of Swat (UoS).
+MINGORA: The Pakistan Baitul Maal (PBM) signed a memorandum of understanding (MoU) with University of Swat (UoS).

+The MoU was signed at the Kanju campus of the University of Swat.

 University of Swat Vice-Chancellor Prof Dr Muhammad Jamal Khan, on the occasion, said that he hoped the PBM would continue its support to the university urged the MD to increase the number of scholarships in future.
 He added that this area had suffered a lot in the recent past and needed special attention of organisations like PBM.